Alain Bauer: Career

 As an elected student on the "U.N.E.F.
 I.D." list, a socialist organisation, he was the youngest vice president of the Sorbonne in charge of Finances and Administration, an office he held from 1982 to 1989.
 Afterwards, he became an advisor on national security to Prime Minister Michel Rocard from 1988 to 1990.

 Bauer was elected Professor of Criminology at the National Conservatory for Arts and Crafts under CNAM in Paris in 2010.
 He is a member of the International Association of Chiefs of Police.
 In 2006 and 2007, he has been appointed at the French Commission on police data control and of the French Working Group on Policing.
 He also worked as an advisor to the New York City Police Department (NYPD), the Los Angeles County Sheriff's Department (LASD) and the Sûreté du Québec (Canada).

 He was appointed in August 2007 by President Nicolas Sarkozy to reorganise the French system on studies and research on security and strategy, focusing on the creation of a national security council.
 Bauer was also an advisor for the French industrial company Lafarge between 2007 and 2014.

+He defends his doctoral thesis in law: Crime and criminology: a legal, political and social archaeology, under the supervision of Christian Vallar, on December 14, 2016, at the University of Côte d'Azur.

+Bauer became the President of the College of the National Council for Private Security Activities (CNAPS) in 2012.
+Bauer was succeeded in the elected position in 2017 by the engineer Valérie Derouet.
+Derouet had been a vice-president of the college from 2015 to 2017.